YangChenApril/AMContrast3D/README.md

 ## Acknowledgment

 This project is based on PointNeXt ([paper](https://arxiv.org/abs/2206.04670), [code](https://github.com/guochengqian/PointNeXt)) and CBL ([paper](https://arxiv.org/abs/2203.05272), [code](https://github.com/LiyaoTang/contrastBoundary)).
-Thanks for their wonderful works.
+Thanks for their wonderful work.

 ## Citation

-If you find this repository useful in your research, please consider giving a citation. ⭐
+If you find this repository useful in your research, please consider giving a citation. 🌷
 ```bibtex
 @inproceedings{chen2024adaptive,
   title={Adaptive Margin Contrastive Learning for Ambiguity-aware 3D Semantic Segmentation},